THE NEW GIRL

 Spoiler-Free Review

 This book ended up being quite different than I expected.
 The ghostly cover and the creepy prologue had me hoping for something supernatural, but that’s not how things panned out.
 The plot was largely driven by the stupidity of the main character, Cory, as he became hopelessly infatuated with the mysterious Anna.
 I’m always a little bummed out when the seemingly supernatural elements turn out to just be “crazy” people.
 Ultimately the book suffers from having an unremarkable and forgettable premise.
 It’s not that it’s bad so much as it’s relentlessly mediocre, which is almost worse.
-It was a disappointing to note to launch the Fear Street series on.
+It was a disappointing note for the launch of the Fear Street series.

 Score: 1.5